macrocosm-os/prompting/README.md

 This repository is the **official codebase for Bittensor Subnet 1 (SN1) v1.0.0+, which was released on 22nd January 2024**.
 To learn more about the Bittensor project and the underlying mechanics, [read here.](https://docs.bittensor.com/).

-This code is not yet running on mainnet but you are welcome run the incentive mechanism or test out miners on testnet (`--subtensor.network test --netuid 61`).
-Our estimated release date is Monday 22nd, January 2024 📆.

 # Introduction

 This repo defines an incentive mechanism to create a distributed conversational AI.